What Is An Optical Network Terminal (ONT) In Fiber Networks?

 fatbeam-blog-whatisopticalnetworkterminal-inline1

-How Does an ONT Work?
+How Does An ONT Work?

 When data is transmitted over a fiber optic network, it travels as light signals through the fiber cables.
 Devices like computers, phones, and televisions can't directly interpret light signals, so the ONT receives these signals and converts them into electrical data that your network-connected devices can use.

-Components of an ONT Device
+Components Of An ONT Device

 An ONT isn't just a simple box – it's packed with sophisticated technology.
 Here are some components you might find in a typical ONT: